Donald Dinnie: Later years

-Donald continued to be involved in theatres and at Highland Games as a judge, or in veteran events, until 1912.
-In 1903 Robert Barr invited him to endorse his soft drink Iron Brew, using Donald's image on the label with Donald proclaiming "I can recommend BARR's IRN BRU to all who wish to aspire to athletic fame, signed Donald Dinnie, All-round Champion Athlete of the World."
-Later in Donald's life he struggled financially, and in his 70s was still performing as a strongman in London.
+Dinnie continued to be involved in theatres and at Highland Games as a judge, or in veteran events, until 1912.
+In 1903 Robert Barr invited him to endorse his soft drink Iron Brew, using Dinnie's image on the label with Dinnie proclaiming "I can recommend BARR's IRON BREW to all who wish to aspire to athletic fame, signed Donald Dinnie, All-round Champion Athlete of the World."
+Later in Dinnie's life he struggled financially, and in his 70s was still performing as a strongman in London.
 His act was to support a platform made from a large table while two Highlanders danced a "fling" on it.
 Eventually London authorities terminated his performing licence because of his advanced age.
-To help with his situation, a benefit concert was organised which provided Dinnie with a small annuity.
+To help with his situation, a benefit concert was organised which provided him with a small annuity.

-It was said he had appeared before every monarch in Europe, and was a favourite with Queen Victoria.
+It was said Dinnie had appeared before every monarch in Europe, and was a favourite with Queen Victoria.

 Whilst mentioned in newspapers, Scottish-Australian wrestler and strongman George Dinnie (1875–1939) was not the known son or relative of Donald.